 I much prefer the lacinato kale that is on the stalk rather than pre-washed/pre-chopped kale.
-Yes, you have to wash it and tear the leaves off the stalk.
+Yes, you have to wash it and tear the leaves off the stalk during your meal prep.
 But all the pre-chopped kale I’ve seen has the stalks in it and that is serious chewing!
 No thanks.
 If you buy pre-washed baby kale (often at Trader Joes), you don’t need to massage it but it will have a different look and taste.
 And I don’t find it quite as filling as lacinato kale.
 Curly kale is good too, but again lacinato (aka dinosaur kale) is my favorite.

 How long will massaged kale salad keep?

 Massaged kale will keep 3-4 days.
 And the longer it sits, the softer the kale will get.
 I made a double batch of this recipe for a family dinner last Sunday and it was still tasty three days later.
-It makes great leftovers with chicken or lentils!
+It makes great leftovers with chicken or lentils as a main or side dish!
 I actually like this salad as leftovers even better since the kale softens as it sits with dressing on it.

 - 2 bunches lacinato/dinosaur kale